gallantlab/himalaya/doc/models.rst

 MultipleKernelRidgeCV
 ---------------------

-In weighted kernel ridge regression, when the log kernel-weights :math:`\delta_i` are unknown, we can learn them over cross-validation.
+In weighted kernel ridge regression, when the log-kernel-weights :math:`\delta_i` are unknown, we can learn them over cross-validation.
+This model is called multiple-kernel ridge regression.
+When the kernels are defined by :math:`K_i = X_i X_i^\top` for different groups of features :math:`X_i`, multiple-kernel ridge regression is equivalent with group-ridge regression (aka banded ridge regression).

 .. note::
   This model is implemented in a scikit-learn-compatible estimator